PrachetShah/Data-Structures-and-Algorithms/Algorithms: 2 Sorting/README.md

 Python .sort() uses an algorithm called Timsort: Timsort is a hybrid sorting algorithm, derived from merge sort and insertion sort, designed to perform well on many kinds of real-world data.

+The various JavaScript engines implement this method using different sort algorithms: V8: Quicksort or Insertion Sort (for smaller arrays) Firefox: Merge sort.

 ## Sorting Algorithm

 -> Different Sorting Algorithms